imapex/aic_app/README.md

 #### Viewing a Specific Task

-As you can see in the output above, the AIC app assigns each task a uqnique task 'id'.
-We can use that id to check the status of an indiviual task, by appending the id to the end of the 'task' URL.
+As you can see in the output above, the AIC app assigns each task a unique task 'id'.
+We can use that id to check the status of an individual task, by appending the id to the end of the 'task' URL.

 For example, if you'd like to view the status of the task with task id '2', append '2' to the end of the 'task' URL, as seen below, and call the URL with the HTTP GET method.